 Quick Fix: Dispute the duplicate negative items directly with the credit bureaus as inaccurate information.
 The duplicate entries will be deleted.
 Once deleted your credit score will improve instantly.

 5. Outdated Negative Information

 Negative information can remain on your credit reports up to 7 years while bankruptcies can remain up to 10 years.
 Negative information does not always automatically drop-off when the 7 year mark is reached.

-Quick Fix: Get your credit reports and look at the negative items that should have been removed after years or due to be removed within months of the 7 year mark.
+Quick Fix: Get your credit reports and look at the negative items that should have been removed after 7 years or due to be removed within months of the 7 year mark.
 Dispute the items that have passed the 7 year mark.
-If you are within a few months of the 7 year mark, you can sometimes dispute and the credit bureaus will go ahead and remove them a little early.
+If you are within a few months of the 7 year mark, you can dispute those items and the credit bureaus will sometimes go ahead and remove them a little early.